-- Participate in implementation of MnDOT State Connected and Automated Vehicle (CAV) Strategic Plan and planning activities led by MnDOT - Participate on Association of Metropolitan Planning Organizations (AMPO) national CAV planning work and potential Phase II national work group sponsored by AMPO and FHWA. - Participate in research work led by Council Community Development to identify strategies for reducing regional greenhouse gas emissions, including the adoption of electric vehicles, and develop a tool for predicting emission levels and comparing strategy effectiveness.

-- Provide information and educational materials on automated, connected and electric vehicle planning and implementation efforts to new Council members - Cooperate and coordinate on research activities related to CAV and electrification with the Center for Transportation Studies and other regional partners - Work with the Council's Community Development division to determine how to include CAV and electrification scenario planning into the next update of the Metropolitan Development Guide (Thrive MSP 2040). - Continue and complete Electric Vehicle Planning consultant study began in 2020 aimed at accelerating electric vehicle adoption in the region.
+- Participate in implementation of MnDOT State Connected and Automated Vehicle (CAV) Strategic Plan and planning activities led by MnDOT - Participate on Association of Metropolitan Planning Organizations (AMPO) national CAV planning work. - Participate in research work led by Council Community Development to identify strategies for reducing regional greenhouse gas emissions, including the adoption of electric vehicles, and develop a tool for predicting emission levels and comparing strategy effectiveness. - Cooperate and coordinate on research activities related to CAV and electrification with the Center for Transportation Studies and other regional partners. - Work with the Council's Community Development division to determine how to include CAV and vehicle electrification scenario planning into the update of the 2050 Metropolitan Development Guide (Thrive MSP 2040). - Develop a detailed scope, procure and begin a consultant study Electric Vehicle Public Charging Needs Analysis to identify gaps in the regional electric vehicle charging network.